 About the Panasonic HC-VX981K

-The HC-WXF991K is Panasonic’s new flagship consumer camcorder for 2016 and it offers some pretty interesting weapons to combat other 4K camcorders in its class.
+The Panasonic HC-WXF991K is the company’s new flagship consumer camcorder for 2016 and it offers some pretty interesting weapons to combat other 4K camcorders in its class.
 It is priced at $999 making it more half the price of the professionally-inclined HC-X1000.
 Panasonic promises a “semi-professional recording experience” with the Panasonic HC-WXF991K which basically translates to some compromises in the recording experience for portability while still having a few essential manual controls.
 Portability is still a big deal for a lot of people considering the fact that the HC-WXF991K is four times lighter than the HC-X1000.
 The Panasonic HC-WXF991K still weighs less than a pound and has the typical features one could expect from compact camcorder like the 3-inch touch display, 20x optical zoom and a couple of unique features taken from its predecessor that still sets it apart from its competitors.

 Comparison with the Panasonic HC-WX970